fdcl-gwu/aruco-markers/README.md

     ```sh
     cd <any directory you want to use>
     git clone https://github.com/fdcl-gwu/aruco-markers.git
-    cd aruo-markers
+    cd aruco-markers

     # Build the docker image
+    bash docker_build.sh

+    # Run a container
+    bash docker_start.sh

+    # After starting the container, you should be inside the docker.
+    # Run the OpenCV install script (only required to do the first time).
     # This builds opencv, and install it.
 The process can take a considerable
     # amount of time depending on your computer.
-    docker build -t aruco-markers .

-    # Run a container
-    docker run -it aruco-markers bash
+    cd aruco-markers
+    bash docker_opencv_setup.sh
     ```

 1. Follow below code compiling instructions.

 ## Generating Markers